theislab/paperbee/README.md

 2. Set the variable `OPENAI_API_KEY` in the [papers/config.py](papers/config.py) file or in environment to the API key you got.
 3. Put some money on your account.
 For the query in this repo, it takes less than $0.01 per day to run.

+### Setup Ollama (optional, but highly recommended)

+Open source LLMs can also be used to filter irrelevant papers.

+0. Download Ollama on your system [OpenAI developer platform](https://ollama.com/download/)
+1. Decide which LLM to use out of the [available ones](https://ollama.com/search), on a terminal run ollama pull <model_name>
+2. Set the variable `OPEN_SOURCE_LLM` with the model name in the environment.

 ### Setup query and filtering prompt.

 1. Create a query – list of keywords to search papers.
 You can use this [template](files/query.txt).
 For syntax instructions, refer to [findpapers documentation](https://github.com/jonatasgrosman/findpapers).